 Human composting does contribute to saving the earth, and that is very consistent with Church teaching about the end times.
 After all, it’s not just the bodies of the just that will rise in glory.
 The earth, too, our God-given home, will participate in the resurrection and the Age to Come.

 I don’t want to dismiss the concerns of the bishops in California and other states.
 I would say, though, that their rejection of human composting seems hasty.
-This subject could use longer look from the Church.
+This subject could use a longer look from the Church.
 There should be much more wide-ranging and public discussion than we’ve had so far.
 I suspect that, along with green burial, human composting will be favored by many people in search of ways of living, and dying, sustainably on the earth.

 Image credit: Recompose